U-S-H/trading1/README.md

             document.getElementById('questionTimer').innerText = `${mins.toString().padStart(2, '0')}:${secs.toString().padStart(2, '0')}`;
         }, 1000);

-        // Expanded Rich Q&A Database
+        // Expanded & Detailed Rich Q&A Database
         let questionsBank = [
-            { id: 1, topic: "React + JS", q: "Difference between let, const, and var?", a: "var is function-scoped and hoisted. let and const are block-scoped.", hint: "Mention block scope and hoisting." }, { id: 2, topic: "Tailwind CSS", q: "How does Tailwind handle responsive design?", a: "Uses a mobile-first philosophy with prefixes like sm: and md:.", hint: "Mention mobile-first utility prefixes." }, { id: 3, topic: "React Hooks", q: "How does useEffect handle component lifecycles?", a: "Dependency array maps to mount/update phases.", hint: "Discuss dependency array behavior." }, { id: 4, topic: "Performance", q: "What is code splitting in React?", a: "Loading parts of the app lazily using React.lazy and Suspense to reduce initial bundle size.", hint: "Mention React.lazy and Suspense." }, { id: 5, topic: "State Management", q: "When should you use Context API vs Redux?", a: "Context is great for low-frequency global states (themes, auth).
-Redux/Zustand is better for complex, high-frequency updates.", hint: "Compare frequency of updates and boilerplate complexity." }
+            {
+                id: 1,
+                topic: "React + JS",
+                q: "Difference between let, const, and var?",
+                a: "Scope: var is function-scoped, while let and const are block-scoped.
+Hoisting: var hoists with undefined; let and const hoist into Temporal Dead Zone (TDZ) and throw ReferenceError if accessed before declaration.
+Re-assignment: var allows re-declaration and re-assignment; let allows re-assignment but not re-declaration; const is constant with fixed reference (though nested object properties can mutate).",
+                hint: "Mention block scope, hoisting/TDZ, and re-assignment rules."
+            },
+            {
+                id: 2,
+                topic: "Tailwind CSS",
+                q: "How does Tailwind handle responsive design?",
+                a: "Tailwind follows a mobile-first philosophy.
+It uses predefined screen size prefixes like sm:, md:, lg:, xl:, and 2xl: to apply utility classes dynamically as screen widths increase.",
+                hint: "Mention mobile-first utility prefixes like md: and lg:."
+            },
+            {
+                id: 3,
+                topic: "React Hooks",
+                q: "How does useEffect handle component lifecycles?",
+                a: "An empty dependency array [] runs on mount once.
+Passing specific variables triggers execution on mount and whenever those variables update.
+Returning a cleanup function from the effect handles unmounting or prior cleanup.",
+                hint: "Discuss dependency array behavior and cleanup functions."
+            },
+            {
+                id: 4,
+                topic: "Performance",
+                q: "What is code splitting in React?",
+                a: "Code splitting divides large JavaScript bundles into smaller chunks loaded lazily on demand using React.lazy() and Suspense, drastically improving initial page load speed.",
+                hint: "Mention React.lazy and Suspense."
+            },
+            {
+                id: 5,
+                topic: "State Management",
+                q: "When should you use Context API vs Redux?",
+                a: "Context API is ideal for low-frequency global states like themes, user authentication, or localization.
+Redux or Zustand is better suited for complex, high-frequency global state updates across large applications.",
+                hint: "Compare update frequency and application scale."
+            }
         ];

         let mockQuestions = [...questionsBank];